MehnaazAsad/ECO_Mocks_Catls_bias/docs/mock_catalogues/mock_catalogues.rst

 .. note::

-    The units for the linking lengths are in terms of
+    The units for the linking lengths are in terms of the mean inter-galaxy separation of the simulation.

 .. _mock_distribution_box:
 -----------------------------------------------